andyp123/blender_vertex_color_master/README.md

 ---

+<a name="usage"></a>
 ## Usage
 This add-on is mostly designed for people who use vertex colors as extra non-color data, such as artists making models for games, where such data can be useful for creating interesting shader effects, or for storing baked light data.
 The tools provided by this add-on allow the user to fill, invert, posterize or remap individual color channels, as well as copy or swap channels between layers and exchange vertex weight and UV data to and from color channels.

+One of the key features of the addon is its [isolate workflow](#Isolate-Active-Channel), which allows the user to isolate a single channel (R,G,B or A) of vertex color data and work on it using all the usual vertex paint tools.
+The [data transfer](#data_transfer) features can then be used to pack different vertex color data into single channels, with the [remap](#Remap) and [posterize](#Posterize) functions helping to ensure the data is in specific ranges.

 The add-on will appear in the details panel (press 'n' to open) to the right of the 3D view when in vertex paint mode as shown in the following image.